Back to articles

 The Auto-waiting mechanism

-In addition to the key concepts, Playwright also brings an innovative approach to locators with "Auto-waiting" functionality.
+In addition to the key concepts, Playwright also brings an innovative approach to locators with the "Auto-waiting" functionality.

 Below is an example of how that works: